mainnet-cash/mainnet-docs/docs/src/tutorial/README.md

 ### Watch-only wallets

-Watch-only wallets do not have private keys and unable to send funds, however they are very useful to keep track of adress' balances, subscribe to its incoming and outgoing transactions, etc.
+Watch-only wallets do not have private keys and unable to send funds, however they are very useful to keep track of address' balances, subscribe to its incoming and outgoing transactions, etc.

 They are constructed from a cashaddress as follows: